OSCELOT/MyMessages/README.md

 The unm-unmmymessages2017.war (version 2.3.1-q4.2017) is the WAR file for Blackboard Learn Q4 2018, Q2 2018, or Q4 2017 (Original Experience only).

+The unm-unmmymessages2019.war (version 2.3.5-q4.2019) is the WAR file for Blackboard Learn SaaS (Java 11) (Original Experience only).

 My Messages B2 will NOT work in Ultra (since B2s that have a non-system admin UX will not work in Ultra).

 The University of New Mexico is currently running unm-unmmymessages2017.war on Blackboard Learn Q4 2017 CU2 (Self Hosted).

+The University of New Mexico has successfully installed and tested unm-unmmymessages2017.war on BlackBoard Learn Q4 2018 CU5.

 The University of New Mexico has successfully installed and tested unm-unmmymessages2017.war on BlackBoard Learn Q4 2018 CU4 Developer Virtual Machine (DVM).